Modernisation or Evolution?

-2.1 INTRODUCTION In the first chapter we examined the development of the European Social Model (ESM) and suggested that soft law was seeking to usurp hard law as a method of co-ordination, post-enlargement.
+2. The EU legal and decision-making context 2.1 INTRODUCTION In the first chapter we examined the development of the European Social Model (ESM) and suggested that soft law was seeking to usurp hard law as a method of co-ordination, post-enlargement.
 In this chapter we examine the legal basis for European social and employment policies.
 We also assess the impact of the successive Treaties on the decision-making processes relating to economic and social rights at work in an extended Europe.
 This assessment re-examines the role of the EU Commission in the decision-making process.
 In section 2.2 we establish the legal base supporting EU social policy, following this in section 2.3 with an explanation of the central role played by the EU Member States in the implementation of EU social policy.
 Section 2.4 explains the importance of the transposition of EU Directives in the EU legislative process.
 In section 2.5 we evaluate an alternative legislative method introduced in the previous chapter: social dialogue.
 Social dialogue is consistent both with the development of the Open Method of Co-ordination and with soft acquis prevailing over hard law.
 Section 2.6 introduces some of the problems generated by the previous reliance upon hard law, whereas in section 2.7 we re-examine the role of the European Court of Justice (ECJ) in determining social policy.
 Globalisation together with increased economic integration have renewed fears of social dumping, which are introduced and analysed in section 2.8.
-The principle of subsidiarity as a basis for dividing responsibilities for social policy legislation is critically examined in section 2.9....
+The principle of subsidiarity as a basis for dividing responsibilities for social policy...

 You are not authenticated to view the full text of this chapter or article.